trayenel/user-management-app/README.md

 -   Use bootstrap 5 or any css framework that you are most comfortable with.
 -   The app should have a header with the logo on the left side and a logout button on the right (use bootstrap row, container, col, flexbox etc.).
 -   For index.html there should be an option for view mode - table view or card view
--   The application should be responsive: especially **users listing page** - on larger screens you should display 4 users in a row, on medium screens 2 in a row and on mobile only one.
+-   The application should be responsive: especially **users listing page** - on larger screens you should display four users in a row, on medium screens two users in a row and on mobile only one user per row.
 -   The design should be clean and modern - use websites like [Dribble](https://dribbble.com/) or [Behance](https://www.behance.net/) for UI inspiration.

 #### #2.
 Data retrieval & display